 Hynek Martinec graduated from the Academy of Fine Arts in Prague in 2005.
-During his studies he also participated in a study program at the Middlesex University in London and the Cooper Union in New York.
-Martinec created hyperrealistic paintings with which he has had great international success.
-In 2007 he was awarded the prestigious BP Young Artist Award by the National Portrait Gallery in London and in 2008 the visitors awarded him the BP Visitors Choice in the National Scottish Portrait Gallery in Edinburgh.
+During his studies, he participated in study stays abroad, first at Middlesex University in London and then at Cooper Union in New York.
+After graduation he went abroad.
+From 2005-2007 he lived in Paris.
+Since 2007 he has lived in London, where he received his British citizenship in 2020.
+Hynek Martinec is a hyperrealist painter and has enjoyed international success.
+In 2007, he received the BP Young Artist Award for artists under 30 and also the BP Visitor Choice for his portrait Zuzana in Paris studio (2006-2007).
+The painting was selected from a total of 1870 artists.
+In 2008 he was awarded by the British National Portrait Gallery competition in London for his painting Bagram in New York (2004) and by BP Visitor Choice at the National Scottish Portrait Gallery in Edinburgh.
 He has participated in many solo and group exhibitions and his works are included in important international collections, such as the National Gallery in Prague and the British Museum in London.

 If you are interested in Hynek Martinec's paintings, contact us at: email@example.com